-NOTICE Damages caused by the use of oil not suitable for this engine may not be covered by the BRP limited warranty.
+Rotax® engines were developed and validated using the XPSTM oil.
+BRP recommends the use of its XPS engine oil or an equivalent at all time.
+Damages caused by the use of an oil not suitable for the engine may not be covered by the BRP Limited Warranty.